Ludwig9392/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 After that, we can use our browser to look at our website by going to http://dockerIp:80/.
 It's beautiful.

-### Acceptance criteria

-* You have a GitHub repo with everything needed to build the Docker image.
-* You do a demo, where you build the image, run a container and access content from a browser.
-* You have used a nice looking web template, different from the one shown in the webcast.
-* You are able to explain what you do in the Dockerfile.
-* You are able to show where the apache config files are located (in a running container).
-* You have documented your configuration in your report.

 ## Step 2: Dynamic HTTP server with express.js